Team6479/Robot2018/README.md

 - [x] Implement a new CameraDrive that functions like StraightDrive but uses Camera instead of Gyro
 - [ ] Add fancy formula to FlushDrive
 - [ ] Add fancy formula to CameraDrive
+- [ ] Test all code in safe environment in small tests before testing in large environment